 Unpaid carers, or informal carers, are those who care for a family member, friend or neighbour.
 The amount and type of support these carers provide can vary considerably.

 A carer's assessment allows us to work out if you're eligible for support from adult social care in your role as an unpaid carer.

 Local and national support groups and organisations who can support you in your role as a carer.

-Young carers are children and young people under the age of 18, who look after someone in their family who has an illness, a disability, or is affected by mental ill-health or substance misuse.
-They take on tasks that would normally be done by an adult.
+Young people under 18 who look after someone in their family who has an illness, disability or mental ill-health, taking on tasks that would normally be done by an adult.